BlockchainCommons/zmigrate/docs/bestpractices.md

 * _Example:_ ZSampleWallet uses a `conformsTo` URL for all of its attachments of `https://www.zsamplewallet/spec/v1.0/`.
 When they add a new attachment, they replace their `conformsTo` URLs with `https://www.zsamplewallet/spec/v1.1/`.

 ***[Export:] Document Attachments in ZeWIF with other Metadata.*** Many attachments will just be a blob of wrapped data, tagged with `vendor` and (optionally) `conformsTo` assertions.
-However other assertions can be added to the wrapped data as metadata, such as the `date` assertion suggested above.
+However other assertions can be added to the wrapped data as metadata.
+For example, a `date` assertion could be added to an attachment as an alternate way to define a version.
 Plain-text names, descriptions, and even instructions on how to unarchive the data are also possible.
 Whenever possible, information that could help a future importer to read and understand the data should be included.

-* _Example:_ [currently it doesn't look like this is possible with the zewif crate, so we need to either revise that or remove this suggestion]
+* _Example:_ The `payload` of each `attachment` is an Envelope object.
+A variety of assertions may be added to it, as with any Envelope.

 ## Encryption